CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 What Are the Best Endurance Road Bikes?

 The best endurance road bikes have relaxed geometry (short reach, upright stack) and tire clearance for wider tires (up to 36mm).
-Depending on the price range, they have aluminum or carbon frame, mechanical or disc brakes, and aluminum or carbon wheels.
+Depending on the price range, they have an aluminum or carbon frame, mechanical or disc brakes, and aluminum or carbon wheels.

-I recommend reading the How to choose an endurance road bike section first for detailed information.
+I recommend reading the How to Choose an Endurance Road Bike section first for detailed information.

-Trek Domane SL 5 Gen 5
+Trek Domane SL 5 Gen 4

 Main Features

-- IsoSpeed for increased comfort
+• IsoSpeed for increased comfort

-- Internal compartment for increased storage capacity
+• Internal compartment for increased storage capacity

-- Fully-internal cable routing
+• Fully-internal cable routing

-- Attention to detail
+• Attention to detail

 Technical Specifications

-- Frame material: Carbon
+• Frame material: Carbon

-- Weight: 8.93 kg (19.69 lb)
+• Weight: 8.93 kg (19.69 lb)

-- Groupset: Shimano 105 2x11spd (11-34T cassette)
+• Groupset: Shimano 105 2x12spd (11-34T cassette)

-- Wheel type: Clincher (tubeless ready)
+• Wheel type: Clincher (tubeless ready)

-- Tires: Bontrager R3 Hard-Case Lite, Tubeless Ready, aramid bead, 120 tpi, 700x32c
+• Tires: Bontrager R3 Hard-Case Lite, Tubeless Ready, aramid bead, 120 TPI, 700x32c

 The second is an internal storage compartment where you can store multitool and other small things (for example, emergency gels).
+It shares this feature with Trek Checkpoint gravel bikes.
+See this comparison of these two bike families.

 Trek engineers also didn’t underestimate aerodynamics.
 At first glance, you can see that the frame is designed to combine aerodynamics and low weight.
-So it follows today’s trends.
+So, it follows today’s trends.

 Although you’ll pay a little extra for this bike, you can count on investing in quality.
 Trek is a world-renowned brand with a long tradition and high attention to detail.